fryerlab/choroid_contamination/03_GTEx/README.md

 # GTEx
-- The **GTEx.zip** folder contains all files, figures, scripts and DEG lists.
+- The **GTEx_analyses.zip** folder contains all files, figures, scripts and DEG lists.